What is response and supply planning?

 The response and supply planning process aims to increase visibility and streamline operations from one end of the supply chain to the other – from the raw materials supplier to the customer’s front door.

-- Strategic supply planning – long-term: In this stage, the focus is on recognizing risks and opportunities that may arise in the coming quarters or years.
+- Strategic supply planning – long-term: In this stage, the focus is on recognising risks and opportunities that may arise in the coming quarters or years.
 Long-term supply planning specialists work to integrate intel and data from processes and subject specialists across the entire business – including forecasting, logistics, manufacturing, sales, marketing, and more.
 Analysis of these complex data sets helps to develop simulations and scenarios, to test theories, and to develop future contingency plans for a variety of possible situations.

 - Operational supply planning – mid-term: Mid-term planning is where strategy meets execution.
 At this stage, businesses must look at things like inventory plans, supply channels, and logistics capacity – and assess their state in that current moment.
 They must establish benchmarks and targets to help them see what is and isn’t working today and respond fast with troubleshooting scenarios and plans.
 At this point, strategies turn into orders and workflows, inventory gets positioned, and demand categories get prioritized.